Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/7-doom-gloom.md

 "Doom-noodle."

-*"—bear-snake.* Anyway, after that, I’m not really keen on coloring my fur again."
+"*—bear-snake.* Anyway, after that, I’m not really keen on coloring my fur again."
 He shuddered slightly at the recent memory.
 All that…shampooing.

 "Aww, c’mon, we both gotta make sacrifices for this!"
 Hoeff—recently given "Chimp" as a callsign for his super-powered monkey ability to climb—pointed out the skimpy fur costume he’d be wearing.
 "And I gotta shave everywhere, *and* wear a blond Prince Charming wig."